pulumi/workshops/aws-getting-started-cicd/README.md

 # Or, using advance settings
 $ pulumi new static-website-aws-typescript --dir infra --template-mode  --stack local  --name cicd-workshop --yes --non-interactive
-# Note: The --dir specificed will be created, if it doesn't exist.
+# Note: The --dir specified will be created if it doesn't exist.
 $ cd infra
 ```